Skip to main content

 See, the film ends with Benjamin and Elaine busting out of the wedding chapel and hitching themselves on the first bus they find to take them far, far away from the meaningless monotony in which their parents were saddled.
 Or so they think.

 Once Benjamin and Elaine hop on the bus, basically stumbling over each other in laughter, they are instantly met with the skeptical and disapproving glances of the other bus patrons.
 Rather than instantly dissolving to black in the Hollywood tradition, the camera holds its fix on Benjamin and Elaine for about a minute.
 As a result, we get to see what happens after the euphoria of their grand escape wears off.
-What have these crazy kids gotten themselves into?
+The smiles give way, and before long they are just two youngster who have cut ties with their families and are now stuck on a bus to nowhere.

-A common takeaway from the ending is that for all the effort Benjamin has spent chasing down Elaine, he is still right back where he started.
-He still has no idea what to do with his life.
-If anything, he’s worse off.
-In addition to having no long-term plan, Benjamin’s now alienated his entire community and thrown himself into a relationship with a woman he’s only known for a short amount of time.
+In addition to still having no long-term plan, Benjamin’s now alienated his entire community and thrown himself into a relationship with a woman he’s only known for a short amount of time.
 (The exact timeline isn’t specified within the movie.)
 Benjamin thought he was escaping the mousetrap of domestic drainage, but he’s only dragged Elaine with him to the bottom of the fish tank.
-The bus they escaped on is ultimately taking them nowhere.
-Or worse, to the very life of emptiness they were running from.
-Because not only is emotional degeneration all-encompassing, it’s also inevitable, even for those who try to escape it.
+Because not only is emotional degeneration all-encompassing, it’s also inevitable, even for those who try to reject it.
 Writer Arnav Srivastav explains,

 “In their bid to liberate themselves and fly off into the future as independent adults, Elaine and Ben realize they’ve done so with the sole intention of battling a consequence.
 Do they even love each other?
 What will they do next?
 These are two questions which instantly hit the two.
 The sudden change in emotion is a realization of the consequences they’ll face in the future … The sound of silence guides them to an uninformed decision and an uncertain future.”